 15. Halloween Muddy Buddies

 Need a last-minute party treat to put together?
 These Halloween muddy buddies are your best bet.
 There are no complicated baking and measuring requirements with this one.
 The recipe makes use of cereal, candy, and chocolate, but you can experiment with different types of ingredients to suit your liking.

 Here’s another recipe adults and kids alike will love: no bake peanut butter mummies!
 This recipe cleverly uses melted white chocolate chips to make the mummies’ bandages.
 You can also use cookie cutters to create whatever spooky shapes you fancy.

 Want more savory Halloween party food ideas?
 Serve this at your party, and kids will be wondering what it could be!
 Believe it or not, this toxic waste mac and cheese is actually healthy.
 The recipe calls for spinach, but I like to add in a few more greens (like kale) to my pot of sauce!

 Looking for more easy Halloween party food ideas?
 Let’s watch this video from POPSUGAR Food:

-Which Halloween party food idea is your favorite?
+Which of these Halloween party food ideas is your favorite?
 Let us know in the comments section below!